 Our Credit Agreement (the "Credit Agreement") with various financial institutions, and Bank of America, N.A. as administrative agent, provides for a \$127.5 million term loan facility, a 6.6 billion Japanese yen term loan facility and a \$187.5 million revolving credit facility, each with a term of five years ending in October 2019.
 The Credit Agreement requires that we maintain a consolidated leverage ratio not exceeding 2.25 to 1.00 and a consolidated interest coverage ratio of no less than 3.00 to 1.00.
-As of December 31, 2016, we had debt pursuant to the Credit Agreement of \$203.8 million.
-See Note 9 to the consolidated financial statements contained in this report for further information regarding the Credit Agreement, Convertible Notes and other debt.
+As of December 31, 2017, we had debt pursuant to the Credit Agreement of \$185.8 million.
+See Note 10 to the consolidated financial statements contained in this report for further information regarding the Credit Agreement, Convertible Notes and other debt.

 Our board of directors has approved a stock repurchase plan authorizing us to repurchase up to \$500 million of our outstanding shares of Class A common stock on the open market or in private transactions.
 The repurchases are used primarily for strategic initiatives and to offset dilution from our equity incentive plans and from conversion of the Convertible Notes.
-During 2016, we repurchased approximately 4.5 million shares of Class A common stock under this plan for \$247.2 million.
-At December 31, 2016, \$199.7 million was available for repurchases under the stock repurchase plan.
+During 2017, we repurchased approximately 1.2 million shares of Class A common stock under this plan for \$71.7 million.
+At December 31, 2017, \$128.0 million was available for repurchases under the stock repurchase plan.

-Our board of directors declared and paid cash dividends on our Class A common stock of \$0.355 per share during each quarter of 2016.
-These quarterly cash dividends totaled approximately \$78.4 million.
-The board of directors has approved an increased quarterly cash dividend of \$0.36 per share of Class A common stock to be paid on March 15, 2017, to stockholders of record on February 27, 2017.
-Annually, this would increase the dividend to \$1.44 from \$1.42 in 2016.
+Our board of directors declared and paid cash dividends on our Class A common stock of \$0.36 per share during each quarter of 2017.
+These quarterly cash dividends totaled approximately \$76.1 million.
+The board of directors has approved an increased quarterly cash dividend of \$0.365 per share of Class A common stock to be paid on March 14, 2018, to stockholders of record on February 26, 2018.
+Annually, this would increase the dividend to \$1.46 from \$1.44 in 2016.
 Currently, we anticipate that our board of directors will continue to declare quarterly cash dividends and that the cash flows from operations will be sufficient to fund our future dividend payments.
 However, the continued declaration of dividends is subject to the discretion of our board of directors and will depend upon various factors, including our net earnings, financial condition, cash requirements, future prospects and other relevant factors.

-As of December 31, 2016 and 2015, we held \$368.1 million and \$303.7 million, respectively, in cash and cash equivalents, including current investments.
-These amounts include \$283.5 million and \$241.4 million as of December 31, 2016 and 2015, respectively, held in our operations outside of the U.S. Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies, subject to procedural or other requirements in certain countries as described below.
+As of December 31, 2017 and 2016, we held \$438.2 million and \$368.1 million, respectively, in cash and cash equivalents, including current investments.
+These amounts include \$413.8 million and \$283.5 million as of December 31, 2017 and 2016, respectively, held in our operations outside of the U.S. Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies, subject to procedural or other requirements in certain markets as described below.